-The Duplex Apartments, built from 1959 to 1975, can accommodate 100 families.
-There are one, two and three bedroom units, each with living room, kitchen and bath.
+The Duplex Apartments, built from 1959 to 1975, consist of 96 one, two and three-bedroom apartments, each with living room, kitchen, and bath.
 Each apartment has its own central air conditioning and heating, light and water systems.
 The occupant is responsible for all utilities.
 These apartments are unfurnished, except for stoves and refrigerators.
-Located on West Pine Avenue, Rankin Court, Judson Drive, Rice Circle, Stadium Road, Wingate Street and Hipps Drive, they are within easy walking distance of the main campus.
+Located on West Pine Avenue,

+Rankin Court, Judson Drive, Rice Circle, Stadium Road, Wingate Street and Hipps Drive, they are within easy walking distance of the main campus.
 Apartments have washer and dryer connections.

-The Townhouse Apartments, built in 1979, can accommodate 100 families.
-There are two and three bedroom units, each with living room and kitchen-dinette area.
+The McDowell Townhouse Apartments, built in 1979, consist of 100 two and three-bedroom apartments, each with living room and kitchen-dinette area.
 Living room, bedrooms, and stairways are carpeted.
 Kitchen and bathrooms have vinyl flooring.
 Each apartment has a central air conditioning and heating system.
 Occupants are responsible for utilities.
 These apartments are unfurnished, except for stoves and refrigerators.
 Apartments have washer and dryer connections.
 Located on McDowell Drive, they are less than a mile from the campus.

-Bostwick Hall, built in 1924, was remodeled in 1997 into a 25-unit married housing complex for couples without children.
-The apartments are unfurnished except for stoves and refrigerators and include a bedroom, living room, bathroom and kitchen.
-The bedrooms and living rooms are carpeted, while the kitchen and bathroom have vinyl flooring.
-Renovations included installing a laundry room and lounge area in the basement, as well as lounge areas on the second and third floors.
+Bostwick Hall, built in 1924, was remodeled in 1997 into a 25-unit apartment building.
+The apartments are unfurnished except for stoves and refrigerators and include a bedroom, living room, bathroom, and kitchen.
+The bedrooms and living rooms are carpeted.
+Kitchens and bathrooms have vinyl flooring.
+Renovations included installing a laundry room and lounge area in the basement, and lounge areas on the second and third floors.
 Bostwick is located at the corner of Wingate Street and Stadium Drive on the main campus.

 West Oak Apartments, purchased in January of 1997, are located approximately 1/2 mile from the Seminary campus.
-The 34 2-bedroom, 2-bath units are available to married students with or without children.
+The 34 two-bedroom, two-bath apartments are available to single and married students.
+Each apartment has a stove, refrigerator, dishwasher, washer and dryer.

-Fletcher Village, is a 74-unit apartment complex that opened in the fall of 1998.
-This complex will contain both two and three bedroom apartments.
-All apartments will have a stove, a refrigerator, and washer and dryer connections.
+Fletcher Village, is a 110-unit apartment complex.
+The first phase opened in the fall of 1998.
+This complex contains both two and three-bedroom apartments.
+All apartments have a stove, refrigerator, and washer and dryer connections.
 These apartments are located on McDowell Drive.

-Flaherty at the Oaks, is a 120-unit apartment complex that opened to student families the fall semester of 1998.
-Flaherty has two and three bedroom apartments, each with two baths.
-Each apartment has a stove, a refrigerator, and washer and dryer connections.
-Flaherty is located about 1.3 miles from the main campus.
+Flaherty at the Oaks, is a 228-unit apartment complex.
+The first phase opened to single students and student families in the fall semester of 1998.
+Flaherty has two and three-bedroom apartments, each with two baths.
+Each apartment has a stove, refrigerator, dishwasher, and washer and dryer connections.
+Flaherty is located about 1-1/2 miles from the main campus.